rgson/Sublime-Text-3-Arc-Dark-theme/README.md

 # Sublime Text 3 Arc-Dark theme

+**I haven't looked at this in a long time and it's unlikely I'll finish it as I stopped using Arc.
+Feel free to fork and update this.**

 Once I'm done and figure out how to package this properly you won't have to do this below.

 1. Place Arc-Dark folder in Packages/User